Arthur Mendel: Education

-He graduated from Harvard University in 1925 before going to study with Nadia Boulanger in Paris.
+Born in Boston, he graduated from Harvard University in 1925 before going to study with Nadia Boulanger in Paris.

 Career

 Mendel was an editor at G. Schirmer, Inc. (1930-1938), the journal of the American Musicological Society (1940-1943) and Associated Music Publishers (1941-1943).
+He also conducted the Cantata Singers in New York and taught at the Dalcroze School of Music and the Diller-Quaile School.